 Visapur Fort: Monsoon Treks Around Mumbai

-Fort is situated 52km from Pune in western India.
+Visapur Fort is situated in the western ghat approx. 52km from Pune.
 It is at an elevation of 3,556 feet (1,084 m).
 It is built on the same plateau as Lohagad.
 Visapur Fort is larger and at a higher elevation than its twin fort-Lohagad.

 How to reach Visapur Fort Base Village

-The cheapest and convenient way to reach the fort is via railways.
-The nearest railway station to Visapur Fort is Malavli Station which is well connected to Mumbai, Lonavala and Pune via local train.
+Railway: The cheapest and convenient way to reach the fort is via railways.
+The nearest railway station to Visapur Fort is Malavli Station which is well connected to Mumbai, Lonavala and Pune via mainline train.
 From Malavali station auto and taxi are available for the base village of Visapur Fort

 Best time to visit Visapur Fort

 Undoubtedly, the monsoon months of July to September is the best time to trek to the Visapur Fort as the surroundings are lush green and there are many waterfalls all along the way.
-Though one needs to be little extra cautious as trails become little slippery during monsoon.
-If you want to explore the top of the fort and the surrounding regions, October to February would be an ideal time to have a visit to the fort.
+Though one needs to be a little extra cautious as trails become a little slippery during monsoon.
+If you want to explore the top of the fort and the surrounding regions, October to February would be ideal for visiting the fort.